Do antibiotics weaken your immune system?

 Final lines:

-To support your immune system during and after antibiotic treatment, you might need to take some steps.
+You might need to take some steps to support your immune system during and after antibiotic treatment.
 Consider incorporating probiotics, prebiotics, and high-fiber foods into your diet to help your immune system get back on track.
 These measures will help restore healthy gut bacteria and maintain a robust immune response.
+Moreover, you can visit our category page to shop for your antibiotics at the best price.
+Always follow your doctor's guidelines to ensure the effectiveness of the treatment and maintain your overall health.

 Tags